 Vipassana :

-Moving on, is a skill that needs to be learnt.
+To not fixate on a want, is a skill that needs to be learnt.
 Our minds aren’t born equipped with this skill.
 Vipassana meditation cultivates it.
 Mindfulness addresses it.
-The monks who meditate can handle desire differently because they have hours and years of practice at it.
-The thing about meditation is : knowing the theory / someones experience / my own past experience meditating wont build or keep my muscles strong.
-I have to meditate.
-There is no other way to arrive at this skill.
 This year, I am committing to 15 minutes of vipassana per day.

 Consumption of inspiration